 You’ll get proper treatment and don’t need to pay a crazy amount.
 In some countries, you could die if you can’t afford to pay your bills, and the quality of the hospital is not high.

-I love how easy to book a doctor appointment in Copenhagen.
-Since I got assigned a personal doctor, all I have to do is to call her office in advance for my appointment.
+I love how easy to book a doctor’s appointment in Copenhagen.
+Since I got assigned a personal doctor, I have to call her office in advance for my appointment.
 I can see my doctor on the same day.